samburke-developer/Rubix-Bakery/README.md

 When the user places an order the they are shown a receipt that contains a breakdown of their order as well as the total.

-This application was built on top of the [Electron Quick Start Application](https://electronjs.org/docs/tutorial/quick-start)
+This application was built on top of the [Electron Quick Start Application](https://electronjs.org/docs/tutorial/quick-start).

-[order.js](https://github.com/samburke-developer/Rubix-Bakery/blob/master/scripts/order.js) is the script that handles all the heavy lifting in the application such as handling user interactions and updating the interface
+[order.js](https://github.com/samburke-developer/Rubix-Bakery/blob/master/scripts/order.js) is the script that handles all the heavy lifting in the application such as handling user interactions and updating the interface.

 I have used [pug](https://pugjs.org/api/getting-started.html) as a templating language to fast track development.